 Assumptions: That substation equipment was checked out at commissioning and no problems were found.
 All equipment is at OEM specs and meets all normal criteria for correct operation.

-Battery and Charger: Once a year the entire battery system shall be cleaned, ductor readings shall be taken between every cell and post connection, specific gravity and voltage of every cell will be measured and recorded, voltage to ground will be measured, and the battery rack will be inspected and cleaned.
+Battery and Charger: Once a year, the entire battery system shall be cleaned, ductor readings shall be taken between every cell and post connection, specific gravity and voltage of every cell will be measured and recorded, voltage to ground will be measured, and the battery rack will be inspected and cleaned.
 Charger will be checked for correct operation.

 Circuit Breakers (7): Annual winter checks will be done to check gas levels and heaters prior to anticipated cold weather.